FAMMTNGroup3/INSAN-2-INSAN/README.md

 - Fatima Ramadan : a Software Engineering , I Joined this course  to develop a Career in Software Development.

-- Moneeb Tawfeek : I am a pharmacist , I like software development  and looking to merge it with my medical field.

 ## Description of the website: